leo-leesco/Crypto-TD1/README.md

 # SHAKE128 implementation

+This project can be cloned from [GitHub](git@github.com:leo-leesco/Crypto-TD1.git).

 ## How to test

-To test all unit tests written in `tests` :
+To test all tests :
 ```shell
 cargo test
 ```

+Note that running the tests has the side effect of building `target/debug/shake128`.

 ## How to build